Nemois-git/neocode/README.md

 This Zsh script provides a command-line interface to automate common `xcodebuild` tasks for iOS/macOS projects.
 It simplifies the process of building, running, cleaning, and listing targets for both simulators and physical devices.

+> I created this using Google Gemini.
+My goal was to develop a command-line interface (CLI) application that is easy to use.

 ## ⚠️ Gemini AI-Assisted Code Disclaimer

 Please be aware that this script was developed with significant assistance from Gemini.
 While it aims to be a helpful utility, it may contain instabilities, bugs, or suboptimal logic.